 Inadequate and ineffective communication in a workplace can sometimes result in the development of hearsays resulting in tension and friction.
 Rumours and gossips promote animosity amongst workmates.
 Some workers consider this culture of gossip to be a leisure activity which makes matters even worse.
 Workmate bonds are destroyed and some are even beyond repair.

 Poor communication in the workplace can affect corporate culture, costs, leadership and productivity.
 For those organisations where inefficient communication is prevalent, they may feel less involved, heard of and understood.
 Eventually it will lead to a decrease in their performance and are less productive.

-When management do not communicate well, it may lead to the development of distrust and confusion.
+When management does not communicate well, it may lead to the development of distrust and confusion.
 One of the primary skills to have for a leader to be effective is the ability to communicate.
 If a leader has failed to hone his communicative skills, the ability to lead will definitely suffer.
 Workers will have to work harder and yet they do not accomplish much.
 Thus, the cost of doing the business will be affected when a leader fails to communicate efficiently.

-When an organisation makes conscious effort into prioritising communication, the realisation of corporate goals and increased profitability or productivity is within reach.
+When an organisation makes a conscious effort into prioritising communication, the realisation of corporate goals and increased profitability or productivity is within reach.
 With fully engaged employees, come favourable results as they tend to work smarter and harder.
-Eventually, it will help the business in achieving full potential for your organisation.
+Eventually, it will help the business in achieving the full potential for your organisation.